Take a Swing at Boxing: Essential Equipment to Get Started

 An exercise particular to boxing is hand strengthening.
 As the delivery agent for a properly aimed blow, the hands take a pounding.
 The stronger they are, the less the chance of injury.
-Devices like the Gripmaster Hand and Finger Exerciser ($11.99 with free shipping, a low by $4) can help keep those digits undamaged.
+Gripping devices can help keep those digits undamaged.

 The medicine ball is another commonly used exercise device in boxing training.
 Medicine balls can be used to add extra weight in calisthenics, or tossed around to strengthen the upper body.
-They come in a variety of weights, but the Valeo 10-lb.
-Medicine Ball ($36.60 with free shipping, a low by $5) is a good intermediate size for a variety of workouts.
+They come in a variety of weights, but a 10-lb. ball is a good intermediate size for a variety of workouts.

 To build up your cardio endurance, try the under-utilized jump rope.
-A boxer jumping rope is cliché, but for good reason: it's a great way to build muscle, endurance and, most importantly, coordination and footwork.
+A boxer jumping rope is cliché, but for good reason: it's a great way to build muscle, endurance, and most importantly, coordination and footwork.
 (Keep in mind the last time you jumped rope you may have only weighed 50 pounds; at your adult weight, you'll find it's a great deal more work.)
-You could use a hank of cotton clothesline, but you'll probably be a lot happier with a jump rope like the Valeo 9-Foot Jump Rope ($5.99 with free shipping, a low by $1) that has ball-bearings and a firm grip.
+You could use a length of cotton clothesline, but you'll probably be a lot happier with a jump rope that has ball-bearings and a firm grip, like this 9' Champion Heavyweight Nylon Jump Rope ($7.95 with $9.97 s&h, a low by $7).

-Another drill that will help you develop punching power while shadow boxing is the use of a resistance band such as the Century 40-Inch Figure 8 Resistance Band, Medium ($14.12 with free shipping via Prime, a low by $5).
+Another drill that will help you develop punching power while shadow boxing is the use of a resistance band such as Black Mountain Therapy Exercise Bands ($19.99 with free shipping via Prime, a low by $2).
 By stretching this around your back, then holding the handles in your hand while throwing punches, you can build up those boxing muscles.

 There are a few commonly used punching bags in boxing workouts.
 The speed bag is the most colorful.
 You've probably seen videos of pros using a speed bag, a small (8" x 5" or so) gourd-shaped bag suspended from above that hangs pendulant, just inviting a crisp blow.
 These bags, mounted so that the bottom of the bag is even with the bridge of your nose, force you to keep you hands very high, which is good practice for fighting a taller opponent.

 The speed bag is meant to do just that: teach you how to punch quickly.
 To that end, a good session on a speed bag will find you using both hands in a circular motion to keep up a flurry of punches that sends the bag flapping around like a flag in a hurricane.
 The sound and the sensation can be quite exhilarating.
 Luckily, the bags are not prohibitively expensive.
 (In fact, most boxing equipment is modestly priced.)
-The above-pictured Everlast Elite Adjustable Speedbag Platform & Swivel ($96 with free shipping, a low by $3) and the pictured left Everlast Elite Leather Speed Bag, Medium ($27.99 with free shipping, a low by $1) together will allow you to set up your own speed bag corner in your home gym.
+The Majik Over The Door Speed Bag Trainer ($14 with $4.97, a low by $18) will allow you to set up your own speed bag corner in your home gym.

 The heavy bag is the other piece of boxing-specific equipment you'll want to train with.
 It's a tall cylinder of a bag that approximates the mass and texture of an opponent.
 Sparring with a heavy bag will allow you to work on delivering quick, powerful blows, practice your footwork (short steps, weight evenly distributed), all while learning to protect yourself from counterblows.
-Most heavy bags are suspended from above, but if this isn't practical for your home gym, the Everlast Cardio Strike Bag ($88.15 with free shipping, a low by $6) is a freestanding alternative.
+Most heavy bags are suspended from above, but if this isn't practical for your home gym, there are freestanding alternatives, like the Everlast PowerCore Freestanding Heavy Bag ($82.89 with free shipping, a low by $26).

 In the same vein, you'll want to take care of your hands while doing bag work.
-A simple way to protect your hands is to wrap them in a heavy elastic material such as the Amber Sporting Goods Elastic Handwrap ($13.51 with free shipping, a low by $1).
-On top of the handwrap, boxers don the quintessential boxing glove.
-The pictured Everlast Women's Protex2 12-Oz.
-Training Gloves in Pink ($33.20 with free shipping, a low by $13) even offer a dual-collar support panel for superior wrist protection.
+A simple way to protect your hands is to wrap them in a heavy elastic material.
+On top of the handwraps, boxers don the quintessential boxing gloves, like these Everlast Neoprene Heavy Bag Gloves ($16.99 with free shipping via Prime, a low by $2).

 For many people, a basic boxing workout is a challenge and it certainly will result in a fit, toned body.
 Some athletes, however, choose to put their skills to the test sparring with a live opponent.
-This undertaking requires you invest in a few more pieces of gear.
-To avoid injury, sparring boxers wear headgear like the pictured Century Silver Full-Face Headgear ($44.99 with free shipping, a low by $1) and a mouth guard similar to the BrainPad Pro+ Plus Mouth Guard ($7.99 with $2.99 s&h, a low by $9).
+This undertaking requires you to invest in a few more pieces of gear.
+To avoid injury, sparring boxers wear headgear and a mouth guard.
 Yes, there is the possibility of injury while boxing, but with proper care, the right equipment, and professional instruction, this is greatly minimized.